'Ghostbusters,' 'Morbius' postponed to 2021 due to virus - KVIA

 “Ghostbuster: Afterlife,” set 30 years after “Ghostbusters II,” had been scheduled for July 10, but it will now open March 5 next year.
 The Jared Leto-starring “Morbius,” slated for July 31, will now be released March 19 next year.
 “Greyhound,” a World War II drama starring Tom Hanks, is now to-be-determined instead of opening June 12.

-Sony also shifted “Fatherhood,” with Kevin Hart, from October to next January.
+One Sony release moved up.
+“Fatherhood,” with Kevin Hart, will open in October instead of next January.